A Class 5 licence also allows you to drive all Class 5 motor vehicles, which includes:

 If you are coming to Alberta from another province or country, you may be able to exchange your licence.

 Temporary residents, such as students, visitors and temporary foreign workers, can't get a driver's licence because they don't live in Alberta permanently.
 However, they may be able to continue using a driver’s licence from their home province or country.

-Before you can get a full Class 5 driver’s licence, you must have a Class 5 Graduated Driver’s Licence (GDL) for at least 2 years with no suspensions.
+Before you can get a full Class 5 driver’s licence, you must have a Class 5 Graduated Driver’s Licence (GDL) for at least 2 years with no suspensions in the last year.